Trump eyes debate to rescue faltering campaign

 "I think what she needs to is come out fierce, come out and condemn Donald Trump in the strongest words she has ever used," Patti Solis Doyle, who ran Clinton's 2008 primary campaign, said on CNN Saturday.
 "She needs to stand up for these women that he has insulted, that he has offended."

-But as well as going on the offensive against Trump, Clinton is also likely to take advantage of Sunday's massive television audience to lay out some of the policy approaches she would adopt to improve the lives of everyday Americans.
+As well as going on the offensive against Trump, Clinton is also likely to take advantage of Sunday's massive television audience to lay out some of the policy approaches she would adopt to improve the lives of everyday Americans.

 But all eyes will be on how Trump responds to the crisis enveloping his campaign.
 His attempt to save his White House hopes with a big television moment has few precedents in modern political history.